Frablock/Ls-Matrix/README.md

 # Ls_Matrix
-A cool way to display all of your file.
+A cool way to display all of your files.
 Probably not the easiest, but still a cool way.

 Thanks to :